-Important: If one or more IRQ handlers in a system make use of floating point registers, the system option SAVE\VFP\REGS\ON\IRQ has to be enabled.
-The same applies accordingly to SAVE\VFP\REGS\ON\FIQ for FIQ handlers.
+Important: If one or more IRQ handlers in a system make use of floating point registers, the system option SAVE_VFP_REGS_ON_IRQ has to be enabled.
+The same applies accordingly to SAVE_VFP_REGS_ON_FIQ for FIQ handlers.
+These system options are enabled by default, when a toolchain is used to build Circle, which is based on GNU-C 12.1 or later.